rugbyprof/5143-Operating-Systems/Assignments/P02/README.md

 MOD R7, R2, R1       ; Calculate the modulus of the value in R2 divided by the value in R1, and store the result in R7
 ```

 Of course, a file system stores many more things beyond file content and we will need to address many of them.
 Look at the example data below.
 Where you see `[Binary data for _______]` replace it with pretend file content from the example above.
-Notice this data looks extremely similar to a long listing `ls -l`
+Notice the data in the table below looks extremely similar to a long listing `ls -l`

 #### Example Data